-&lt;sup>8 Under cl.
-7.32(3)(b) of the Act, a council may only impose a condition of consent requiring land or contribution for affordable housing contributions scheme in place and the scheme is referenced in the council's LEP.
+8 Under cl.
+7.32(3)(b) of the Act, a council may only impose a condition of consent requiring land or contribution for affordable housing if it has an affordable housing contributions scheme in place and the scheme is referenced in the council's LEP.